ruborg/sevenval-tutorials/web-accelerator/content-optimization.md

 ### Content Optimization Total Savings

-So, now let's check how our page has emproved with all the described content optimization options enabled.
+So, now let's check how our page has improved with all the described content optimization options enabled.
 Our `config.xml` would look like this:

 ```xml
 <config>